lmcad-unicamp/riscv-sbt/README.md

 The result files will be placed on 'toolchain' directory.

 Note that several tools are required to build the SBT.
-The best way to find them is to look at docker/Dockerfile.
+The best way to find them is to look at the Dockerfiles, in docker dir.

 Docker build